swaroopjcse/cv/sj-cv.md

 ## Invited Talks

+### Android App Development Workshop @ YEB 2023: Mar.
+29, 2023

+- Mobile app development for the participants of the [Young Enterpreneurs’ Bootcamp](https://www.bits-yeb.com/) at BITS Pilani Goa.
+The highschool students developed a simple dice game Cho Han.

+### Integrating Accessibility Topics in Computing Education @ IIT Bombay: Mar.
+24, 2023

+- Presentation as part of the weekly seminar at the Education Technology interdisciplinary program at IIT Bombay.

 ### Postman API Classroom Program: API 103, Feb.
 2022

 - Last of the three modules of Postman's API-based programming course focusing on building a full-stack web application using Glitch, Node.js, Express, axios, handlebar, and Spotify API